codynichoson/FlippyBot_and_PickandPlace/README.md

   z: 0.25
 gripper: true"
 ```
-3. Finally, to have the robot arm iterate through a series of waypoints, call the `follow` service by typing the command `rosservice call /px100/follow`
-and hitting the `Tab` button twice to auto-complete the input format.
-This input will only require an boolean determining if you want the robot
+3. Finally, to have the robot arm iterate through a series of waypoints, call the `follow` service by typing the command `rosservice call /px100/follow` and hitting the `Tab` button twice to auto-complete the input format.
+This input takes two boolean values that determine how the robot will iterate through waypoints.
+To loop through one waypoint pattern continuously, set `repeat = True`.
+To loop through only once, set `repeat = False`.
+In addition, the argument `custom` allows you choose between a preset list of waypoints (located in the `.yaml` file) and custom waypoints (appended everytime the `step` service is called).
+Setting `custom = True` will use the waypoints from the `step` service, and setting `custom = False` will use waypoints from the `.yaml` file.
-to loop through its various waypoints repeatedly or only once. (repeat = true to repeat, repeat = false for only once).
 An example input is:
 ```
-rosservice call /px100/follow "repeat: false"
+rosservice call /px100/follow "repeat: false
+custom: true"

 ```

 #### Configuration Changes